Meet Chase Norton.

 Others have hiked long sections of the summit as well and accounts of those are all over blogs and the Facebook.
 But, I think the best resource on the Koolau summit you’ll find online is a webpage created by Dayle Turner.
 It contains a list of the major sections of the summit and hiking reports for each.
 See “Hiking the Koolau Crest.”

 I’d like to reiterate that Chase’s hike is the first known account of this hike ever being done.
 We will never know what intrepid Hawaiians have done before it was cool to keep records of such things.

 A quote from Nate Yuen (active member of the HTMC) regarding Chase’s hike:

 “Chase is the only person over the 102 history of the Hawaiian Trail and Mountain Club who has done this is a single shot.
 No one we know has made a claim of completing the entire length of the Koolau Mountains from Pupukea to Makapuu backpacking self-contained.
 It is possible it was done prior to western contact but there are no historic claims we know of.
 Realistically, the feat is probably only doable since the advent of ultra light backpacking about 20 years ago.”

-- Read Chase’s full report on his hike with a full gear list.
-Download here: KST 8 Day Thru Hike – by Chase Norton (PDF)
+- Read Chase’s full report on his hike: KST 8 Day Thru Hike – by Chase Norton (PDF)

 - Chase has also created a Google Earth map that lists all his camp sites, water sources, peaks and ridges.
 This map is a huge contribution to the hiking community in Hawaii.
 Even if you’re not planning on hiking the entire Koolau summit, I’d encourage you to download this just to learn the terrain.
 Download here: KST9DTH.kmz (You’ll need to install Google Earth to view this.)